A xanthochromic Russet-backed Oropendola (Psaracolius angustifrons) showing some feathers or the bird’s typical plumage.

 How to Identify a xanthochromic Bird?

 Seeing a pure or part yellow bird in a habitat where such plumages are unexpected will call an observer’s attention.
-At first, such a different plumage may bring confusion, but at a closer look is likely that one will be able to arrive at the bird’s identity.
+At first, such a different plumage may bring confusion, but at a closer look, one will likely arrive at the bird’s identity.

 Xanthochromic birds are rare, but identifying them is relatively easy.